igorwojda/software-design-concepts/src/main/kotlin/com/igorwojda/pattern/command/README.md

 # Command pattern

 Command pattern decouples the invoker and the receiver by encapsulating an action (command).
-It wraps the request into a specific object (command) with all the information necessary to perform its task.
+It encapsulates the request and allows it to be moved and reused.
+It facilitates refactoring because it is easy to replace one command with another, or to change the internal implementation without affecting the clients of it.

 You can think of it as the next stage of refactoring at first the code is extracted to a separate method, and then moved to a separate object (taking the arguments needed to execute the request).